PioniaPHP-project/pionia-docs/content/docs/documentation/services/generic_services_advanced.md

 ## Relationships

 The first advanced operation we will look at is relationships.
-Pionia Generic Services can not query relationships directly.
+Pionia Generic Services can now query relationships directly.

 Remember that Pionia as the framework does not have a built-in Model Layer.
 Therefore, generic services are the best way to interact with related data.